tpoirier1969/Camping-map-new-3-23-26/PROJECT_RULES.md

 If the source supports a broad area but not an exact campsite, the record must clearly say it is an area/rule marker, not an exact campsite pin.

+### Community-supported boondocking proof

+For **Boondocking / Dispersed** records, community/social evidence may be primary proof.

+Three or more independent community/social pins, reports, reviews, or listings in close proximity, from different parties or clearly independent source chains, count as proof equivalent to one official listing for a Boondocking / Dispersed candidate.

+This applies especially where official agencies provide only broad dispersed-camping rule areas and do not publish exact usable dispersed locations.

+Use this standard:

+* **3+ independent community/social pins or reports in close proximity:** valid proof for a Boondocking / Dispersed candidate, unless contradicted by official/private/closure/no-camping evidence.
+* **1–2 community/social pins or reports:** valid lead requiring more research.
+Do not reject solely because it is community-sourced.
+* **Same pin/listing recycled across multiple sites from one party or source chain:** count as one source, not multiple independent confirmations.
+* **Official no-camping, closure, private-land, day-use-only, unsafe/illegal access, or posted restriction conflict:** reject or hold, depending on severity.

+Community-supported boondocking records must be labeled honestly.
+Recommended wording:

+“Community-supported dispersed camping location.
+This is not an agency-designated campsite.
+Multiple independent community/social reports support overnight dispersed use in this area.
+Verify land ownership, current postings, road access, fire restrictions, stay limits, and local rules before staying.”

+Do not use community proof to override official disproof.
+Do not import fake centroids, lake centers, forest centers, trailheads, boat ramps, parking lots, private driveways, or vague “somewhere around here” pins as boondocking records.

 Private Campgrounds:

 Use Private Campgrounds for private/operator campgrounds that offer public-facing overnight camping and have official/operator proof or acceptable community/social proof.